-The framework's controllers are extensions of the Ascmvc\Mvc\Controller class which implements the Ascmvc\AscmvcEventManagerListenerInterface interface.
-Within the LightMVC Framework, controllers are considered to be the Root Aggregate (main command) of the each and every Event Sourcing aggregate.
+The framework's controllers extensions of the Ascmvc\Mvc\Controller the are or Ascmvc\EventSourcing\AggregateRootController classes, which both implement the Ascmvc\AscmvcEventManagerListenerInterface interface.
+The AggregateRootController also implements the Ascmvc\EventSourcing\AggregateEventListenerInterface.
+Within the LightMVC Framework, controllers are considered to be the Aggregate Root (main command) of the each and every event sourcing aggregate.